often Get Matched With Bachelors Programs

 Is There a Federal Option?

-Many students can apply for financial aid and loans through the federal government when enrolling in a public or private college institution.
-It is important to realize, however, that federal loans are not an option for private primary school.
-There are also limited federal aid options for families interested in this academic alternative.
+Many college students can apply for financial aid and loans through the federal government when enrolling in a public or private college institution.
+It is important to realize, however, that federal loans are not an option for private primary or high school.
 This is because the government already provides free, public education to all K-12 school students.

 While the federal government does not offer much in terms of financial aid or loans for private primary, middle, or secondary school, some states do provide vouchers to help offset the cost of a student’s private education.
 These state-funded vouchers are available to qualifying students in fourteen states, as well as the District of Columbia.